Pran-Ker/Salesforce_app/src/README.md

 This project has the following file structure:

+- navigation/
+    - Contains the logic for the routes to the different screens of the app.
+- screens/
+    - Contains the visual display of the app screens in React Native.
 - assets/
     - Contains all the images, fonts, and icons used in the app.
 - components/